Florida Carry Laws

 Reciprocity in Florida (Licenses recognized in Florida)

 Florida Statutes § 790.015, allows Florida to recognize concealed weapon licenses issued by other states if the other state agrees to recognize Florida concealed weapon licenses.
 The Florida Department of Agriculture maintains a list of recognized licenses on its website.
-To see the list of recognized licenses visit their website or click here.
+See the list of recognized licenses.
 Although Florida will issue a CWFL to non-residents, it does not recognize a license or permit issued to a non-resident.
 IN other words, you must live in the state that issued your carry license or permit, or Florida will not recognize it.

 Reciprocity Outside Florida (Places that recognize your CWFL)

 The Department of agriculture also maintains a list of places that recognize your CWFL.
 A word of warning, however, this list is often outdated and incorrect.
 In one case, we notified the Department of Agriculture of an error on their list regarding Maine.
 We did not hear back from them for almost 3 months while the error was still posted on the website.
 Eventually, we received an email thanking us and indicating the error had been fixed.
-The list maintained by the Department of Agriculture can be found by clicking here.
+To learn more, you can view the list maintained by the Department of Agriculture.

 The open carry of firearms is generally prohibited in Florida, with some exceptions found in Florida Statutes §790.25(3).
 Open carry is allowed on your own property and at your place of business.
 It is also allowed when you are participating in or going to or returning from: 1) a hunting, camping or fishing expedition; 2) firing a weapon for testing or target practice under safe conditions and in a safe place not prohibited by law.